All Episodes

 But see, it's all about Congress has to pay the bills.

-Same, same pap that comes along every continuing resolution.
+Same same pap that comes along every continuing resolution.

-Now, Basher Assad wants a billion dollars to get rid of his chemical weapons.
+Now Basher Assad wants a billion dollars to get rid of his chemical weapons.

 You talk about a shakedown.

-We always like to have good relationships with every country in the world.
+We always like to have good relations with every country in the world, first of all the United States, because they're the greatest country in the world.

 That's normal, that's self-evident.

-Putin doesn't think so.
+Really, Putin doesn't think so, not anymore.

-They want us to have no looks, we'll have no nooks.
+They want us to have no nukes.

-They want no chemical weapons, we'll have no chemical weapons.
+They want no chemical weapons.

 If it's going to cost you, we want one billion dollars.